harvard-edtech/caccl-canvas-partial-simulator/README.md

 module.exports = {
     canvasHost: 'canvas.harvard.edu', // The hostname for your Canvas instance
     courseId: 473829, // The Canvas courseId for your sandbox course
-    accessToken: '1589~30ma90294...', // An access token for an instructor in the sandbox }
+    instructorAccessToken: '1589~30ma90294...', // An access token for an instructor in the sandbox }
 ```